 One of the partnerships they have funded in the Asia Pacific region is called the Asia Pacific Patient Innovation Platform.
 It is a collaborative partnership with the patient community with patient leaders co-created to support the evolving capability needs of patient organisations and drive sustained improvements in health care outcomes.
 Kuguru shared they had a summit in March of this year, which brought together close to 900 patient representatives across 300 patient organisations, representing 36 countries.
 The other part is the ongoing collaboration with other patient groups such as Rare Cancers Australia.
 The third part is research and survey.

 ‘The blind spot’

-“We saw what COVID did to people with other comorbidities, When I talk about the ‘village,’ it's [pharmaceutical companies], government payers, healthcare professionals and its healthcare system, and us consumers.
+“We saw what COVID did to people with other comorbidities, When I talk about the ‘village,’ it's [compose of pharmaceutical companies], government payers, healthcare professionals and its healthcare system, and us consumers.
 [We must be] diligent at taking the learnings of the past two years, not forgetting them, and making some important shifts, such as seeing healthcare not as a cost focus system, but as a driver of [gross domestic product] and growth."